How to claim back VAT from an overseas supplier

 • There is no requirement for the country to pay interest if it takes a long time to verify your claim.

-Claims for VAT in countries outside the EU or EEA
+Refunds of VAT (or similar) from countries outside the EU or EEA

 • Bahrain